 In comparison to other NexStar models in the range, the NexStar 8SE is by far the most popular as it can collect 77% more light than the smaller models.
 So, whilst everyone claims this is their favorite Celestron NexStar telescope, let’s see if it’s just right for your needs.

 What Can You See With The Celestron NexStar 8SE?

-If you can get past the initial collimation, alignment and set up your Celestron NexStar 8SE, you will be able to see so much!
-For instance, when used correctly, you may be able to see the phases of Mercury and Venus, or the bands of Jupiter, along with it’s cloud belts, moons and disks.
+If you can get past the initial collimation and alignment and set up your Celestron NexStar 8SE, you will be able to see so much!
+For instance, when used correctly, you may be able to see the phases of Mercury and Venus, or the bands of Jupiter, along with its cloud belts, moons, and disks.

-In addition, you may even be able to see the ridges, valleys, mountains, craters and details of the Moon, or Saturn’s rings, cloud belts and moons.
-Some astronomers may be able to focus upon Neptune, and its moon Triton, along with Uranus and Mars’ dust storms.
+In addition, you may even be able to see the ridges, valleys, mountains, craters, and details of the Moon, or Saturn’s rings, cloud belts, and moons.
+Some astronomers may be able to focus on Neptune, and its moon Triton, along with Uranus and Mars’ dust storms.

 So, let’s take a look at some of the other features in detail that the Celestron NexStar 8SE has to offer.